-CAA Cleanup & Abatement Account Projects
+CAA Cleanup or Abatement Projects

 The Cleanup and Abatement Account (CAA) was created by Water Code Sections 13440-13443 to provide public agencies with grants for the cleanup or abatement of a condition of pollution when there are no viable responsible parties available to undertake the work.
 The CAA is supported by court judgments and administrative civil liabilities assessed by the State Water Resources Control Board (State Water Board) and the Regional Water Quality Control Boards (Regional Boards).
-Eligible entities that could apply for this funding include public agencies, as well as not-for-profit organizations and tribal governments that serve a disadvantaged community and that have the authority to clean up or abate the effects of a waste.

 - Regional Water Quality Control Boards (represented by the Executive Officer)